franciscolfraga/FEUPbook/README.md

 The following lines in XAMPP's php.ini should be uncommented or added: extension=php_pdo_pgsql.dll; default_charset = "iso-8859-15".

-## Database Design
+## Database Design and Implementation

 The database design is available in 2 pdf documents placed at the root of the repository.
 The sql script that implements the database is available at the same location.
+The sql script also partially populates the database.

+## Database Population

+Additional population operations are performed with a Java utility.
+The code for such utility can be found at https://github.com/mcardoso-pt/FEUPbookDB.

 ## Deployment